Skip to main content

 In late August 2023, Judge Tipton issued a short opinion denying the Biden Administration’s motion to dismiss, which argued that Texas lacks standing and that it filed the case in an improper venue.

 The parties then briefed cross motions for summary judgment, in which each side provided evidence and arguments about why they believe their side should prevail in this litigation.
 That briefing concluded in late December 2023.
+Approximately nine months later, on September 30, 2024, Judge Tipton issued a decision holding that the states had failed to prove that they are (or will be) injured by the public charge rule and therefore lack standing.

 Technical Summary